RodrigoMattosoSilveira/py-learning/python-statemachine/README.md

 ## Static methods do not work for TrafficLightMachine
 If we declare the callback methods as static and attempt to use them, we get the `AttributeError: 'NoneType' object has no attribute 'current_state'`;

+# Experimenting with integrating it with SimPy
+Unable to integrate SimPy and python-statemachine easily.
+I'll come back to it later.